wkhere/stackless/Doc/library/tarfile.rst

 archive several times.
 Each archive member is represented by a :class:`TarInfo` object, see :ref:`tarinfo-objects` for details.

+A :class:`TarFile` object can be used as a context manager in a :keyword:`with` statement.
+It will automatically be closed when the block is completed.
+Please note that in the event of an exception an archive opened for writing will not be finalized; only the internally used file object will be closed.
+See the :ref:`tar-examples` section for a use case.

+.. versionadded:: 2.7
+   Added support for the context manager protocol.

 .. class:: TarFile(name=None, mode='r', fileobj=None, format=DEFAULT_FORMAT, tarinfo=TarInfo, dereference=False, ignore_zeros=False, encoding=ENCODING, errors=None, pax_headers=None, debug=0, errorlevel=0)